Budapestby VisitCity Guides

 Elegant hillside architecture showcases Buda's prestigious residential character and panoramic views

-Pest Side Neighborhoods
+Pest Side Areas

 Belváros-Lipótváros (District V)